 Have students practice submitting an assignment in Google Classroom.
 Then, have students unsubmit the assignment to ensure all students can utilize this feature.

 Make sure students know where the manipulatives are kept in your classroom and your policy on how and when to access manipulatives.
 Let students know which ones are available to them to use and which may be off limits.
+Be sure students also know how to put away their manipulatives.

+Students can access manipulatives digitally, so they can also use this time to learn how to access digital manipulatives.
 Show students how to access and use the virtual manipulatives you plan to use first in your instruction.
 In today’s task, have students show to ways they can use virtual manipulatives.
-If needed, have students install the Chrome extension needed at this time.
+You can read more about using math manipulatives here.

 How to Work in a Group